HOME Back

 Nagasaki International Tourism and Convention Association

-While the island’s official name is Hashima, its silhouette looks like a battleship, earning it the nickname Gunkanjima (lit ‘Battleship Island’).
-In July of 2015, it was one of 23 locations registered as a UNESCO World Heritage Site under the grouping “Sites of Japan's Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining.”
+While the island’s official name is Hashima, its silhouette resembles a battleship, earning it the nickname Gunkanjima (‘Battleship Island’).
+In July 2015, it was one of 23 locations registered as a UNESCO World Heritage Site under the grouping “Sites of Japan's Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining.”

 Board a tour boat in Nagasaki Port to visit this abandoned island.
 You cannot visit Gunkanjima alone.
-Buildings on the island are structural instable; for your own safety it is mandatory to visit as part of a registered tour.
-Trips to the island may be cancelled due to bad weather, so it is best to avoid visiting during winter, the rainy season and the typhoon season.
+Buildings on the island are structurally unstable, so it is mandatory to visit as part of a registered tour for your own safety.
+Trips to the island may be canceled due to bad weather, so it is best to avoid visiting during winter, the rainy season and the typhoon season.

 How to get there